Logo-stateuniv

 Special Degree Programs

-CMC offers many special degree programs that allow students to combine fields of study or to accelerate the completion of their undergraduate and postgraduate degrees through various partnership programs.
+The school offers many special degree programs that allow students to combine fields of study or to accelerate the completion of their undergraduate and postgraduate degrees through various partnership programs.
 Politics, Philosophy, and Economics (PPE) is an interdisciplinary major modeled after an Oxford University program in which students participate in small seminars and tutorials with faculty.
 The Environment, Economics, and Politics (EEP) major is a unique interdisciplinary program that trains students to analyze and develop policy solutions for environmental issues.
-CMC sponsors cooperative programs with graduate schools that allow CMCers to combine their study at CMC with eventual postgraduate study.
-CMC offers several accelerated degree programs including: the Robert A. Day 4+1 B.A./M.B.A. with the Drucker School of Management at Claremont Graduate University; a 3+2 B.A./M.S. in Applied Biology with Keck Graduate Institute of Applied Life Sciences, and a 3+3 B.A./J.D. with Columbia Law School.
-Additionally, students interested in engineering may participate in accelerated programs in Economics/Engineering or Management/Engineering by combining a B.A. from CMC with a B.S. from a top engineering school like Cal Tech or Claremont Consortium partner Harvey Mudd College.
-Another unique degree program is the Management Engineering program in which CMC students can earn a B.A. from CMC and a B.S. in engineering from schools including Cal Tech or Claremont Consortium partner Harvey Mudd.

 Most Popular Fields of Study

-CMC is highly selective and traditionally accepts approximately twenty percent of applicants.
+This is a highly selective school and traditionally approximately twenty percent of applicants are accepted.
 What is this selectivity based on?
 There are the usual traits—each entering class includes its fair share of valedictorians and National Merit Finalists, and the median combined SAT score is around 2100.
-In addition, though, CMC seeks students who will be engaged learners and active members of the CMC community.
-Admissions officers look for students who have shown leadership potential, self-motivation, and interpersonal skills, and emphasis is placed on extracurricular involvement and how these activities could translate into success in the classroom and in the CMC community.
+In addition, though, the school seeks students who will be engaged learners and active members of the college community.
+Admissions officers look for students who have shown leadership potential, self-motivation, and interpersonal skills, and emphasis is placed on extracurricular involvement and how these activities could translate into success in the classroom.

 The Admission Office regularly offers tours of the campus and it is also possible to arrange an overnight stay in a dorm.
 Those who may be unable to visit the campus can write directly to current students with any questions that they may have by using the “Ask a Student” section of the Admission Office Web site.